mreider/mr-grumpy-pants/content/posts/lost-and-found.md

 ![funamt.gv.at](/images/matt/travel-blog/fundservice.png)

-We waited a couple of days before I searched the site to give Wiener Linien staff time to find the bag and send it to the lost and found.
-A few days later, when I got around to searching, I saw something that looked like a hit and shared it with Max.
+We waited a couple of days to give Wiener Linien staff time to find the bag.
+A few days later, when I started searching, I saw something that looked like a hit and shared it with Max.
 Here it is, translated into English.

 ![lost and found listing](/images/matt/travel-blog/listing.png)